Current Retail: $59.96-$79.95

 For the Overcoat Fuse jacket, the jacket neck opening serves as the neck strap (but is not adjustable as it is on the harness, as the Fuse is adjustable at only two points), the chest strap is adjustable, and the chest segment secures to the chest segment at the back.
 So though they are similar in style, the harness component of the Fuse is less adjustable, and less "beefy" than the strong and reliable Front Range harness.

 The metal back ring is the same design metal ring as used on other Ruffwear harnesses, attached to the thin webbing between the fabric layers.
+I did have an incident of the snap link of our trekking line getting snagged/jammed in the triangular Ruffwear ring; however, this is not a regular occurrence, and most leash attachments seem to hook up without issue.

 The Fuse is available in three colors: canyonland orange, purple sage, and cedar green.
 We tested the orange version, and though the orange is a more subdued color than safety or hunter orange, it does provide some increased visibility in the woods or on the snow.